mechatroner/RBQL/README.md

    Description: Record number (1-based)
 * _NF_
    Variable type: **integer**
-   Description: Number of fields in the current line
+   Description: Number of fields in the current record
 * _a.name_, _b.Person_age_, ... _a.{good_alphanumeric_column_name}_
    Variable type: **string**
    Description: Value of the field referenced by it's "name".
 You can use this notation if the field in the first (header) CSV line has a "good" alphanumeric name